 Complete Health has gloves available for patient use.
 Tissues and hand sanitizer are also available throughout the office for patient use.
 In addition, all patients are required to wear a face mask or face coverings for the entirety of their appointment.
+Please note, this mask requirement is a mandate by the State of New Jersey for all medical offices and hospitals.
 Patients are asked to respect the 6-foot distance guidelines when encountering other patients and staff during their time in the office.

 All patients will be asked to sign a COVID-19 Consent, acknowledging that you are aware of the current pandemic, how the virus is transmitted, and the symptoms associated with it.
 We will also be monitoring all patient and staff temperatures upon arrival at the office with a no-contact infrared forehead thermometer.
 We ask that ALL patients self-screen before traveling to the office for their appointments.
 Please see the self-screening guidelines listed below.

 Do you have any of the following?

 Have you recently had close contact with a known individual who tested positive for COVID-19?

 Have you recently traveled to an area with a CDC level 3 travel advisory?